Collapsible Linear Blocks for Super-Efficient Super Resolution: Related Work

-Our approach differs from existing linear overparameterization works~\cite{ExpandNets2020, ACNetICCV2019} in several ways: (\textit{i})~Linear overparameterization blocks have not been proposed for the super resolution problem; (\textit{ii})~We empirically demonstrate that existing linear overparameterization techniques like ExpandNets~\cite{ExpandNets2020} are not effective for SISR tasks; (\textit{iii})~To address this, we propose a new \textit{Collapsible Linear Block} which combines overparameterization with residual connections.
-We further provide a procedure to collapse the residual analytically into the convolutions in order to reduce computational complexity of our models; (\textit{iv})~Finally, existing work on linear overparameterization does not design entirely new networks but rather augments existing networks like MobileNets~\cite{mobilenetv2} with overparameterized layers.
+Our approach differs from existing linear overparameterization works~\cite{ExpandNets2020, ACNetICCV2019, repvgg} in several ways: (\textit{i})~Linear overparameterization blocks have not been proposed for the super resolution problem; (\textit{ii})~We theoretically study the properties of various overparameterization methods: We found that ExpandNets run into vanishing gradient problems if not properly augmented with residual connections, and RepVGG gradient update is exactly the same as that for VGG.
+That is, for shallow networks, RepVGG and VGG will perform similarly.
+Our proposed method resolves these theoretical limitations of both the above methods; (\textit{iii})~We provide concrete empirical evidence towards our theoretical insights and demonstrate that our method is superior to ExpandNets and RepVGG; (\textit{iv})~Finally, existing methods do not design entirely new networks but rather augment existing networks like MobileNets~\cite{mobilenetv2} with overparameterized layers.
 At inference time, the collapsed network is the same as the original MobileNet.
-On the other hand, \armSR innovates in both the linear block design as well as the overall inference model architecture to achieve state-of-the-art results for SISR.
+In contrast, \armSR innovates in both the linear block design as well as the overall inference model architecture to achieve state-of-the-art results for SISR.

 \textbf{NAS for lightweight super resolution. } NAS techniques have been shown to outperform manually designed networks in many applications~\cite{nasnet}.
-Therefore, recent works also attempt to apply NAS to super resolution tasks by exploiting lightweight convolutional blocks such as group convolution, inverted residual blocks with different channel counts and kernel sizes, dilations, residual connections, upsampling layers, etc.~\cite{FALSR2019,Guo2020HierNAS,Song2020ResDense,wu2021trilevel,tpsr}.
-While our focus is not on NAS, we demonstrate that \armSR significantly outperforms state-of-the-art, NAS-designed SISR models.
+Therefore, recent NAS works target SISR by exploiting lightweight convolutional blocks such as group convolution, inverted residual blocks with different channel counts and kernel sizes, dilations, residual connections, upsampling layers, etc.~\cite{FALSR2019,Guo2020HierNAS,Song2020ResDense,wu2021trilevel,tpsr}.
+While our focus is not on NAS, we demonstrate that manually designed \armSR significantly outperforms existing state-of-the-art, NAS-designed SISR models.
+We also demonstrate that including the SESR blocks in a generic NAS further improves results over our method.